 We also analyzed the data from Studies 1 and 2 together in a sequential sampling framework.
 Sequential sampling models (SSMs) assume that over the course of a decision, the decision maker accumulates evidence in favor of each alternative.
 Once the decision maker has enough evidence in favor of one alternative, a choice is made.
 SSMs typically have a number of parameters that capture different facets of the decision process (e.g., response threshold, processing speed, noise).
-There are a variety of SSMs that have been used to better understand the decision-making process and in particular, how attention and decision-making interact (Krajbich & Rangel, 2011).
+There are a variety of SSMs that have been used to better understand the decision-making process and in particular, how attention and decision-making interact (Smith and Krajbich 2015).

-In the current paper, we use the drift diffusion model (DDM; Ratcliff, 1978) and its attention-informed extension, the attentional DDM (aDDM; Krajbich et al., 2010).
+In the current paper, we focus on the drift diffusion model (DDM; Ratcliff, 1978) and its attention-informed extension, the attentional DDM (aDDM; Krajbich et al. 2010).
 In the aDDM, more evidence is gathered for the looked-at option than the non-looked-at option.
 Therefore, as decision makers shift their attention from one option to the other, the net evidence accumulation rate (for one option vs. the other) shifts as well.
-The degree to which decision makers discount the evidence for the non-looked-at option is characterized by a parameter, $\theta$ .
+The degree to which decision makers discount the evidence for the non-looked-at option is characterized by a parameter, θ .
 This parameter serves as a multiplicative discount on the non-looked at option.
 As a concrete example, consider a decision maker choosing between options A and B with subjective values of 10 and 5, respectively.
-While the decision maker looks at option A (with value = 10), the non-looked at option (option B) has an effective value of $5 \bullet \theta$ for the entire duration of the fixation.
-Alternatively, while the decision maker looks at option B (with value = 5), option A has an effective value of $10 \bullet \theta$ .
-Generally, $\theta$ is assumed to take on values between 0 (implying complete discounting of the non-looked at option) and 1 (implying no attentional discounting at
+While the decision maker looks at option A (with value = 10), the non-looked at option (option B) has an effective value of $5 \cdot \theta$ for the entire duration of the fixation.
+Alternatively, while the decision maker looks at option B (with value = 5), option A has an effective value of $10 \cdot \theta$.
+Generally, θ is assumed to take on values between 0 (implying complete discounting of the non-looked at option) and 1 (implying no attentional discounting at all).
+Thus, decision makers accumulate (multiplicatively) more evidence for options when they are looked at than when they are not looked at.
+The precise value of θ (which can be fit in multiple ways) quantifies the magnitude of attentional effects in the choice process, with lower values implying a stronger attentional effect.